April 28, 2025

 Tennessee

 The state of Tennessee does not currently require employers to provide paid or unpaid sick leave of any kind.
-Select employees may have limited leave protection options under the federal Family and Medical Leave Act.
+Select employees may have limited leave protection options under the Federal Family and Medical Leave Act.

 For more information, contact the Tennessee Department of Labor & Workforce Development.